 The amount of the LTI bonus awarded for each performance period is based upon achieving certain performance thresholds for each of the three measurement criteria.
-Under the plan, performance on each of the three measurement criteria is computed for the threeyear period from the start date and constitutes 33.33% of the overall vesting calculation.
+Under the plan, performance on each of the three measurement criteria is computed for the three-year period from the start date and constitutes 33.33% of the overall vesting calculation.
 For the 2007-2009 performance periods, the target performance levels were 5.00% revenue growth, 10.00% diluted earnings per share growth and 15.00% average return on equity growth.
 For the 2008-2010 performance periods, the target performance levels were 6.00% revenue growth, 5.00% diluted earnings per share growth and 11.00% average return on equity growth.
 The Committee directed management to accrue for the open periods at an amount equal to the sum of the percentages of the actual financial performance against the targeted thresholds, with each of the three criteria valued at 33.33% of the total accrual.

 At its discretion, the committee may adjust performance goals and/or performance measure results for extraordinary events or accounting adjustments resulting from significant asset purchases or dispositions or other events not contemplated or otherwise considered by the committee when the performance measures and targets were set.
 Given the previously discussed negative impact of general economic conditions and a challenging interest rate environment on the financial services industry, the committee reconsidered the established performance thresholds and plan structure in 2008.
 Because one of the key purposes of the plan is to aid in retaining key employees, the committee believes that the target thresholds must be reasonable in light of the current operating environment for the financial services industry.
 The committee determined that the performance targets were not, in fact, reflective of the realities of the operating environment.
-Given the Committee's overall view that management's performance continues to be strong and that this retention feature is desirable, the committee determined to amend the performance targets for the 2008 and 2009 plan years as follows: 6.00% revenue growth, 5.00% diluted earnings per share growth and 11.00% average return on equity growth.
+Given the Committee determined to amend the performance targets for the 2008 and 2009 plan years as follows: 6.00% revenue growth, 5.00% diluted earnings per share growth and 11.00% average return on equity growth.